zeinabkalanaki/AlgorithmComplexity-BigO/README.md

 ## 💡 Exponential time complexity or O(2^n):
  > The exponential growth is the opposite of the logarithmic growth.
 The logarithmic curve slows down as the input size growth but exponential curve growths faster and faster.
-Therfore an algorithm that runs in exponential time is not scalable at all and it will become very slow very soon.
+Therefore an algorithm that runs in exponential time is not scalable at all and it will become very slow very soon.